facebook-csharp-sdk/facebook-csharp-sdk.github.com/docs/phone/tutorial/index.md

 As before, make sure to resolve any missing dependencies as illustrated earlier to ensure that the code builds and runs without errors.
 At the end of this step, your UI for landing page will look like the following:

 ![Personalized Page](images/Personalize/Personalized-Page.png)

-You can download the tutorial finished up to this stage [here](projects/Facebook.Scrumptious.WindowsPhone.Personalized.zip)

 ##Show Friends